logseq/docs/pages/tutorial.md

 title: Tutorial
 ---

+## Hi, welcome to Logseq!
+:PROPERTIES:
+:heading: true
+:END:
+## Logseq is a _privacy-first_, _open-source_ platform for _knowledge_ sharing and management.
 ## This is a 10 minutes tutorial on how to use Logseq.
 Let's get started!
-:PROPERTIES:
-:background_color: rgb(38, 76, 155)
-:END:
 ## Here are some tips might be useful.
 #+BEGIN_TIP
+Click to edit any block.
 Type `Enter` to create a new block.
 Type `Shift+Enter` to create a new line.
 Type `/` to show all the commands.